stephenhand/karma-elm-test/README.md

 A [Karma](http://karma-runner.github.io) plugin for elm to run tests written using [elm-test](https://github.com/elm-community/elm-test) to provided CI friendly, multi-browser unit testing for Elm.

-The elm functionality for hosting the test code in a browser originated from the elm [html-test-runner](https://github.com/elm-community/html-test-runner).
+The elm functionality for hosting the test code in a browser is adapted from elm [html-test-runner](https://github.com/elm-community/html-test-runner).

 Prerequisites
 ------------